Follow the step by step process or choose what situation that best describes you:

 You will receive your bar exam scores by mail about six to nine weeks post-exam.
 After passing the bar exam, you will take an oath of admission at an enrollment ceremony to be held at the Supreme Court in Jefferson City.
 The oath must be taken within 90 days of the date that you are notified that you have met all bar admission requirements.

-Congratulations on passing the Missouri Bar Exam and are now a member of the Missouri Bar(MoBar)!
-As a bar member, you can use the multitude of resources of the Missouri Bar, including the online free legal research for lawyers, Fastcase.
-You can also enjoy a 30 percent discount on UPS (United Parcel Service) services, take advantage of the law practice management advice offered by MoBar, use the networking opportunities offered to you as a member, and find a job through MoBar.
+Congratulations on passing the Missouri Bar Exam and becoming a member of the Missouri Bar(MoBar)!
+As a bar member, you can use the multitude of resources of the Missouri Bar, including the Missouri Bar Practice Portal.
+You can also enjoy an up to 50 percent discount on UPS (United Parcel Service) services, take advantage of the law practice management advice offered by MoBar, use the networking opportunities offered to you as a member, and find a job through MoBar.

 Law firms across Missouri are often in need of legal talent.
 Some of the biggest names include multi-specialty firm Brian Cave in St. Louis, multi-practice firm Blackwell Sanders Matheny Weary & Lombardi in Kansas City, multi-practice firm Thompson Coburn in St. Louis, multi-specialty firm Lathrop & Gage in Kansas City, and business services/intellectual property lawyers Armstrong Teasdale in St. Louis.

-The large number of Fortune 500 companies headquartered in Missouri may employ lawyers.
-Names include mail-order prescription company Express Scripts in St. Louis, chemical giant Monsanto in St. Louis, Reinsurance Group of America in Chesterfield, O’Reilly Automotive in Springfield, and utilities company Ameren in St. Louis.
+The eleven (as of 2018) Fortune 500 companies headquartered in Missouri may employ lawyers.
+Names include mail-order prescription company Express Scripts Holding in St. Louis, chemical giant Monsanto in St. Louis, Reinsurance Group of America in Chesterfield, O’Reilly Automotive in Springfield, and utilities company Ameren in St. Louis.

 Legal specialty certification

-The National Board of Legal Specialty Certification (NBLSC) offers certification for lawyers who wish to specialize in social security disability advocacy, civil pretrial practice advocacy, criminal trial law, family trial law, and civil trial law.
+The National Board of Trial Advocacy offers certification for lawyers who wish to specialize in social security disability advocacy, civil pretrial practice advocacy, criminal trial law, family trial law, and civil trial law.
 You must pass an examination and meet education and experience requirements for certification.
-The Missouri contact for the NBLSC is Douglass F. Noland at (816)781-5055 or email@example.com.

-If you wish to specialize in business or consumer bankruptcy or creditor’s rights, the American Board of Certification (ABC) is the agency responsible for regulating these areas.
-Contact them at (319) 365-2222 or firstname.lastname@example.org.
+f you wish to specialize in business or consumer bankruptcy or creditor’s rights, the American Board of Certification (ABC) is the agency responsible for regulating these areas.

 Requirements for maintaining license